jorgebucaran/hyperapp/docs/architecture/actions.md

 Once your app stops, several things happen:

-- All of the app’s subscriptions stop.
+- All of the app's subscriptions stop.
 - The DOM is no longer touched.
 - Event handlers stop working.

 A stopped app cannot be restarted.

-If you encounter a scenario where your app doesn’t respond when you click stuff within it, then your app might have been stopped by mistake.
+If you encounter a scenario where your app doesn't respond when you click stuff within it, then your app might have been stopped by mistake.

 ---